tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 Holloway, and Smith.
 It adds some optimizations (lifetime holes, binpacking) to the algorithm presented in the 1997 paper.

-The first paper I read, and I think the paper everyone refers to when they talk about linear scan, is [Linear Scan Register Allocation](/assets/img/linearscan-ra.pdf) (PDF, 1999) by Poletto and Sarkar.
+Then came the first paper I read, and I think the paper everyone refers to when they talk about linear scan: [Linear Scan Register Allocation](/assets/img/linearscan-ra.pdf) (PDF, 1999) by Poletto and Sarkar.
 In this paper, they give a fast alternative to graph coloring register allocation, especially motivated by just-in-time compilers.
 In retrospect, it seems to be a bit of a rehash of the previous two papers.

 Linear scan (1997, 1999) operates on *live ranges* instead of virtual registers.
 A live range is a pair of integers [start, end) (end is exclusive) that begins when the register is defined and ends when it is last used.
+This means that there is an assumption that the order for instructions in your program has already been fixed into a single linear sequence!
+It also means that you have given each instruction a number that represents its position in that order.

 In non-SSA-land, these live ranges are different from the virtual registers: they represent some kind of lifetimes of each *version* of a virtual register.
 For an example, consider the following code snippet:

 ```
 ...      -> a